Soft Skills, Software Development, and AI

 2024-04-17

-, , ,
+, ,

 I’ve always maintained throughout my software development journey that soft skills = hard skills.
 The code I write isn’t just for the sake of writing code, I could never contend to be a code monkey.
 What are the organisational goals?
 Does this feature align with those goals?
 How do we deploy?
 Who can help me push this through?
 Who are the customers?
 How does my work impact them?
 Code alone doesn’t answer these questions.
-But conversations do.
+Conversations do.

 The developer community has had mixed feelings about the equivalency of soft and hard skills, though it’s not a premise that’s usually in the spotlight.
 Deep technical knowledge is the golden path of progression, and that’s still true - you need to be a master of at least one thing.